-EVERYONE in the Watership Downseries adaption.
-Everyone.
-Hazel is suddenly in love with Primrose after about two episodes, Hyzenthlay was completely replaced altogether.
+Everyone in the Watership Downseries adaption.
+For starters, Hazel is suddenly in love with Primrose after about two episodes, and Hyzenthlay was completely replaced altogether.
 Bigwig, in both the book and movie, was a bold, strong and knowledgeable fighter.
 Here he's turned into nothing more than a complainer and follower to Hazel, who doesn't know anything in war strategy.
 Pipkin, previously nervous, but extremely loyal, is turned into a Cheerful Child.
-Kehaar... became unrecognizable.
-Even Woundwort - the genocidal, slave-driving Big Bad who eats hawks for breakfast and in the book contemplates how some day he hopes to meet a stoat so he can kill it, and remember he's a rabbit - had a period in the series where he tried to STOP THE WAR WITH WATERSHIP DOWN.
-And OPENLY SHOWED REMORSE for what he'd done.
-There's more.
+Even Woundwort - the genocidal, slave-driving Big Bad who eats hawks for breakfast and in the book contemplates how some day he hopes to meet a stoat so he can kill it - had a period in the series where he tried to stop the war with Watership Down and openly showed remorse for what he'd done.
+And the list goes on.

-While the Character Derailment from the book is fairly rampant, the show suffers a second round at the start of the third season, when the show also had a drastic change in art style and writing.
-Woundwort is hit the very worst.
-The season transition happens in the middle of the final battle with Efrafa, leading to a painful moment where Woundwort realizes the error of his ways and tries to stop the war.
+While the Character Derailment from the book is fairly rampant, the show has a second round at the start of the third season, when the show also had a drastic change in art style and writing.
+Woundwort is again derailed the most.
+The season transition happens in the middle of the final battle with Efrafa, leading to a moment where Woundwort realizes the error of his ways and tries to stop the war.
 He's then struck by lightning and the warren collapses.
 He digs himself out afterwards and declares that he will have become a force of destruction, rather than simply a totalitarian dictator.

 Vakama goes through considerable change between the second and third movies.
 At first, he's an incredibly insecure would-be leader who then learns to trust himself, his visions, and not to be afraid to stand up for himself.
 The following film introduces him as an arrogant, overconfident, reckless oaf who leads his team into a trap despite absolutely everything around him, including his visions, the warning words of his teammates (and a villain he met in the books between the two films) and the threatening signs found all over the ruined city, telling him to act cautious.